Warning: Heavy Machinery on trail near Grand Forks

 Great Northern Trail: Annual Closure (April 15 to June 15)

-Ongoing, originally posted in 2013 -- Annual closure in effect April 15 to June 15 (approx), No update/change as of Apr 1, 2017 -- Due to grizzly bear foraging each spring, the Salmo Great Northern rail trail is normally closed annually for 10 kilometres between Cottonwood Lake and Hall Siding (northern section, about 8 km south of Nelson) from mid April to mid June.
+Ongoing, originally posted in 2013 -- Annual closure in effect April 15 to June 15 (approx), closure is presumed currently in effect -- Due to grizzly bear foraging each spring, the Salmo Great Northern rail trail is normally closed annually for 10 kilometres between Cottonwood Lake and Hall Siding (northern section, about 8 km south of Nelson) from mid April to mid June.
 The trail operator, the Regional District of Central Kootenay (RDCK), is responsible for this closure.
 Users are asked to use the highway as a bypass route when the closure is in effect.
 Read more on the Regional District's trail page.
 Note, the RDCK rarely (if ever) updates this webpage .
 Signs are posted along the trail when the closure is in effect, but the only other way to know if the closure is in effect is by contacting the RDCK directly; call their main switchboard at (250) 352-6665.

 Gray Creek Pass: Closed for the Winter

 Status as of Apr 1, 2017 -- Gray Creek FSR is still closed for the season!
-The latest snow report (Feb 27, 2017) measured a snow depth at the upper weather station to be 2.18 metres.
-The "snow water equivalent" is roughly 94% of the average amount, so the opening date may be the usual mid July - but a late snowfall or landslide could easily change that.
+The latest snow report (Apr 1) was missing data for Gray Creek Upper station, so we don't have a reported snow depth or anticipated open date.
+Snow depths in the region however are about 20% larger than average for this time of year; perhaps expect an opening date may be the mid-late July.
+A new report is expected May 8 - see the "snow depths" link below for that report after May 8.
 Check in with the Gray Creek Store if you are planning to enter the area.
 For further updates on the road conditons, we highly recommend visiting the Gray Creek Store blog.
 Also, check out the Road Works page for the Ministry of Forestry, Lands, and Natural Resource Operations, as well as the reported snow depths near the summit (Click the middle link "Snow Survey Data" and see Station 2D10 Gray Creek Upper - usually found at the bottom of the 3rd page).

 Warning: KVR between Summerland and Penticton